 Now that your pool is clean, it’s time to shock your pool.
 Add two pounds of shock treatment for every 10,000 gallons of water and then run the circulation system for a few hours.
 Finish off by adding some algae prevention treatment to prevent re-growth.

 Our goal at Van Dorn Pools and Spas is to help our clients to maintain and enjoy their pools all summer long.
-We not only sell above ground swimming pools and pool accessories, but we’re also a pool supply store offering everything from chemicals to cleaning tools.
+We not only sell above-ground swimming pools and pool accessories, but we’re also a pool supply store offering everything from chemicals to cleaning tools.
+Service and maintenance including pool liner replacement and water cleaning is also something that we offer.
 Whether you’re pool shopping or need to stock up on pool essentials, we’d love to see you.
 Drop-in at any of our three locations Monday through Saturday.